GEM FOREST HOTEL

-Organic, geometrical shapes and colors are placed in the lobby, referencing jewels, presented on a minimalistic background of light grey walls.
-Light is reflected and diffracted through glass walls and elements with dichroic film, which defines the refraction of color and causes an ever-changing game of light, while adding an unexpected artistic feel.
+Organic, geometrical shapes and colours are placed in the lobby, referencing jewels, presented on a minimalistic background of light grey walls.
+Light is reflected and diffracted through glass walls and elements with dichroic film, which defines the refraction of colour and causes an ever-changing game of light while adding an unexpected artistic feel.

-We brought the forest inside even more with a sky lit atrium space, filling it with water and large banana trees.
+We brought the forest inside even more with a sky-lit atrium space, filling it with water and large banana trees.
 An open-air bar extends into the building.
 Glass partitions can be folded in good weather to allow air into the hotel.
-Dramatic design combining glass transparency, iridescence, greenery and cutting edge technology unfold around the bar to shape an enchanting aquatic dream.
+A dramatic design combining glass transparency, iridescence, greenery and cutting edge technology unfold around the bar to shape an enchanting aquatic dream.

 Reception and bar counters are made of transparent glass bricks – prisms with a mirror surface, which cause a “wow” effect.
-Soft touch and comfort are introduced through upholstery of intense, vibrant colors on furniture with smooth and curvy lines.
+Soft-touch and comfort are introduced through upholstery of intense, vibrant colours on furniture with smooth and curvy lines.

 In guest rooms, the atmosphere here is even more welcoming and soothing.
-Precious gemstone colored furniture stands out on warm white background of surrounding walls.
+Precious gemstone coloured furniture stands out on the warm white background of surrounding walls.
 A specially designed system of prisms and spotlights behind the headboard gives off a magical effect on walls.
-A colored stripe of glass in the bathroom wall continues the interplay of light, changing the room atmosphere throughout the day.
+A coloured stripe of glass in the bathroom wall continues the interplay of light, changing the room atmosphere throughout the day.
 The glass is transparent on one side and frosted on the other, ensuring privacy.

 When working on a luxurious 5-star hotel in Nairobi, distance is crucial.
 Bearing in mind, that builders and manufacturers are not as highly qualified as in Europe, designers had to work out a design, that was not only easy to live in, but to build as well.
 Especially given the fact, that construction took place simultaneously with design project development.
 Thus, layouts were often changed, yet the concept remained.